Mktg_Podcast-057: Strategic Reduction and Agility

 – AI vs. Search

-When special guest Sam Brealey joined us in episode 38, as we discuss marketing strategy and execution, specially for small businesses, but we didn’t have enough time to go deeper into marketing for the small business.
-And there were several requests to do so.
-So we are delighted to have Sam again to have a hearty discussion of what it takes to market for small and medium sized businesses/enterprises (SMB/SME).
-We end with a discussion of the article Can I have your attention please?, by Sam Brealey and Max Stricker, originally published in WARC in February 2024.
+By popular demand, special guest Sam Brealey joins us again for a deeper discussion of marketing for the small and medium sized businesses/enterprises (SMB/SME).
+We also discuss the article Can I have your attention please?, by Sam Brealey and Max Stricker, originally published in WARC in February 2024.
 And yes, we also have the Cartoons of “the week”.
 Join us!

 – Red Herrings, Strawmen, Slippery Slopes